Travis Jankowski Player Props: Rangers vs. Orioles

 - Jankowski hit .164 with eight walks.

-- Jankowski picked up at least one hit five times last year in 44 games played (11.4%), including multiple hits on three occasions (6.8%).
+- Jankowski reached base via a hit in five of 44 games last season (11.4%), including multiple hits in 6.8% of those games (three of them).

-- Including all 44 games he appeared in a season ago, he did not hit a home run.
+- He did not go yard last year in the 44 games he appeared in.

 - Jankowski drove in a run in two games last year out of 44, but did not have multiple RBIs in either of those games.